 You know, people tell you, you are who you are because of your journey.
 If that is how it works, there would not be people living under bridges and homeless in the streets.
 No one would live in poverty.

 After years, and I mean years, of having the Adversity discussion with my Aunt.
-I would get into the “poor me” and wonder why I didn’t have the same opportunities as others, and all of the other things we do when in the poor me stage, blah, blah, blah.
+I would get into the “poor me” and wonder why I didn’t have the same opportunities as others and all of the other things we do in the poor me stage, blah, blah, blah.
 But, meanwhile, I kept moving forward.

 So, when I thought about that comment, I got a little frustrated, and she knew it, but neither one of us had an answer.

 Then, one day, my Aunt tells me, “Ann, you were successful In Spite of Adversity,” not because of Adversity, but In Spite of Adversity.
 Actually, what she said was, “It was Inspite of Adversity” that you succeeded.